Connecting cancer research and education throughout Oregon communities

 The Knight Community Outreach and Engagement team's Community Health Educators serve as a bridge between cancer research and education in communities throughout Oregon.

-- Assess needs and resources of local communities
+- Respond to the needs and support the strengths and resources of Oregon communities

-We work with Oregon-based private or public community-based agencies or organizations either focused on reducing cancer disparities and/or serving target populations.
+Any private or public community-based agency or organization focused on reducing cancer disparities and/or serving underrepresented or underserved populations.
 This includes schools, health departments, hospitals/clinics, non-profit organizations, government agencies, etc.